strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * Only ‘active episodes’ are reported.
 An Episode is defined as ‘active’ and in scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
-No distinction is made between Open and Completed Episodes.
+No distinction is made between Open and Completed Episodes
 * Service Contacts flagged as ‘No Show’ are not included for this purpose.
-* Counts shown in the report refer to Episodes, and are displayed as numbers or percent column based on user selection.
+* Counts shown in the report refer to Episodes, and are displayed as numbers or percent column based on user selection
+* Age is calculated at start of episode

 Client data elements that can be selected for the C1 report are: